 Denth stepped back.
 “Hello, princess,” he said, warily holding his blade.
 “I didn’t expect to see you here.”

-Tonk Fah made a gagging sound as he continued to choke.
+Tonk Fah made a gagging sound as the rope twisted around his neck, choaking him.
+He struggled to pull it free with little sucess.

 Once, the pain in her shoulder might have been dehabilitating.
 But, after the beatings she’d taken on the street, it seemed somewhat familiar to her.
-She looked up, and met his eyes.
+She looked up, and met Denth’s eyes.

 “Was this supposed to be a rescue?”
 Denth asked.
 “Because honestly, I’m not very impressed.”

 Tonk Fah knocked over his stool in his thrashing.
 Denth glanced at him, then back at Vivenna.
-Finally, he gritted his teeth in frustration and jumped over to cut at the rope on Tonk Fah’s neck.
+There was a moment of silence, save for Tonk Fah’s weakining struggles.
+Finally, Denth cursed jumped over to cut at the rope on his friend’s neck.

 “You all right?”
 Vasher asked from beside her.
 She was shocked by how solid his voice sounded, despite his bloodied body.